Grigory-Rylov/android-methods-profiler/README.md

 Helps to mark some methods in trace as importan event.
 Bookmarks are saved automatically after you close the Trace Viewer.
 Boormarks are stored in `$HOME/android-profile-viewer/markers` folder.
-The easiest way to add bookmark is to click on the method and press **M** key.
+The easiest way to add bookmark is to click on the method and press **m** key.
 In the opened dialog enter bookmark name and select color.

 ![Add bookmarks](assets/add_bookmark.png)